pslucas0212/rhel-sca-subscriptionmanager/README.md

 - It is recommended that you use Subscription Watch to determine the number of RHEL instances that are being used vs. the number of subscriptions you are entitled to use.

-- Insights is great tool for seeing and managing RHEL content, and automatically patching and remediating your RHEL instances.
+- Insights is a great tool for seeing and managing RHEL content, and automatically patching and remediating your RHEL instances.
 Insights works with RHEL 6.4+, 7.0+ and 8.0+.
 I would recommend enabling Insights regardless of your content subscription strategy.

 ## Enable SCA on your Red Hat customer portal account
 - Login in to the Red Hat Customer Portal  -> [Login](https://access.redhat.com/)